creditkarma/thrift-typescript/README.md

 All other fields are assumed to be source files.

+If no explicit list of files is provided all files matching *.thrift in the sourceDir will be used.

 You can gen code from more than one Thrift file:

 ```sh